BinghamtonRover/RoverSystem/docs/network.md

 * `Left`: The speed (magnitude) and direction (sign) of the left side wheel motors.
 * `Right`: The speed (magnitude) and direction (sign) of the right side wheel motors.

-Movement messages are not acked and are not order-sensitive.
+Movement messages are not acked and are order-sensitive.